vefunder/protocol-research-review/articles/Phuture - USV/Asset Risk Assessment - USV.md

 Phuture is a crypto index platform that offers its users exposure to baskets of DeFi tokens through its on-chain index funds and savings vaults.
 Its newest product, the USDC Savings Vault (USV), seeks to simplify stable coin services.
 Users simply deposit USDC into the vault and receive the USV receipt token.
 By incorporating liquidity provisioning, lending and borrowing, and RWA-based investments under the hood, Phuture aims to reliably generate yields on USDC.

 Phuture utilizes Notional Finance, a fixed yield DeFi lending platform, to introduce their savings vault product for USDC.
-USV offers an optimized interest rate by dynamically investing in a blend of 3 and 6-month bonds.
+The USV strategy optimizes yield by dynamically investing in a blend of Notional's 3 and 6-month bonds.
+Notional, in turn, lends deposited funds to Compound for increased capital efficiency.
 Since the USV product is predominantly exposed to Notional Finance, a large portion of this report will cover that platform.

 When USDC is deposited into Phuture, it is lent on Notional to the most liquid tenors (between 3-month and 6-month tenors).
 USDC deposits may sit idle until a minimum threshold of USDC is ready to be invested in an active and eligible tenor.
 During the redemption process, USV utilizes a waterfall structure that first pays out any available USDC before selling positions.
 To protect future returns, USV will sell positions sorted by the lowest yielding tenor first.